ubuntuslave/cacatalk/README.md

 'cacatalk' demonstrates basic socket programming principles used to transfer ASCII Art data using libcaca (http://caca.zoy.org/wiki/libcaca), and its display drivers around ncurses, GL, conio, X11, etc.
-Video grabbing from a supported device uses the Linux Media Infrasture API (a.k.a.
+It demonstrates video grabbing from a supported device uses the Linux Media Infrasture API (a.k.a.
 V4L2).
-This is a prove of concept on the power of asynchronous polling with the select() system call for file descriptors (sockets in our case), the use of threads, and the pure awesomeness of CACA itself (Color AsCii Art).
+This is a proof-of -concept about the power of asynchronous polling of sockets file descriptors with the help of the select() system call for file descriptors (sockets in our case), the use of threads (pthreads), and the pure awesomeness of CACA itself (Color AsCii Art).

 This code is at an experimental stage, and licensed under the WTFPL license.